 - Special Fee:

-Course DescriptionContinues the development of swimming and water safety skills.
-New strokes introduced include the breaststroke, sidestroke, and elementary backstroke.
-Deepwater skills also developed.
+Course DescriptionContinues the development of swimming and water safety skills in both shallow and deep water.
+Introduces new strokes, including breaststroke, sidestroke, elementary backstroke, and butterfly.
 Prerequisites: PE 180A or instructor permission.
 Audit available.

-1) Demonstrate Level Three or Level Four swimming skills using standards set by the American Red Cross.
+- Demonstrate Adult Swim - Improving Skills and Swimming Strokes skills using standards set by the American Red Cross.

 - Develop and apply proper skills in order to advance into the PCC Advanced Swimming class.